measure-sh/measure/measure-android/README.md

 You can also
 use [manifestPlaceholders](https://developer.android.com/build/manage-manifests#inject_build_variables_into_the_manifest)
-to configure measure API key for different build types.
+to configure different values for different build types or flavors.

 In the `build.gradle.kts` file: